-A rear window dashcam is mounted on the rear window to record the
+- A rear window dashcam is mounted on the rear window to record the road behind.

 Front and rear systems can be tricky to set up and may need to be hardwired by a professional.
 They’re typically more expensive than single forward-facing dashcams.
 Some front and rear systems can be bought as separate components, which means you can buy the forward-facing camera first and add the rear-facing camera later.

 It doesn’t matter how many cameras are included if the footage is grainy, so make sure you buy a dashcam that records good quality pictures.
 We note vertical resolution and image quality details under ‘Specifications’.
 But higher resolution doesn’t always mean better quality.

 Check our test results to see which dashcams scored best for picture quality under various test conditions.

 Features to consider

 - Built-in display: This lets you check the camera alignment and review recordings without a computer.
 Some models use your smartphone as a display, via an app.

 - Phone app: Dashcams that sync with a phone app often make it easier to operate.
 If you have a large phone screen or tablet, it’ll also be easier to view the video footage.

 - WiFi: With a connection to the cloud, you won’t need to remove the camera to access the memory card.
 You’ll be able to stream footage wirelessly from the camera to your computer, tablet or phone.